Skip to main content

 How to vote

-When voting on 7 June you may be provided with a number of different ballot papers – depending on your eligibility.
-Filling each of them in correctly is vital to having your vote count.
+When voting in the General Election you will be provided with a ballot paper to fill in.
+Filling your ballot paper in correctly is vital to having your vote count.

-Voters must ensure that you express your preference or preferences on each individual ballot paper beginning with 1 and continuing 2, 3, 4, etc. for as many or as few as you wish.
-So start with 1 on each ballot paper or else your vote will not be counted.
+Voters must ensure that you express your preference or preferences on your ballot paper beginning with 1 and continuing 2, 3, 4, etc. for as many or as few as you wish.
+So start with 1 on your ballot paper or else your vote will not be counted.

 Preparing to vote

-You will firstly need to check if you are entitled to vote in each election.
+You will firstly need to check if you are entitled to vote in this election.
 You can find details on our voter eligibility page.

 Casting your vote in an election